Certain Aspects of Promiscuity

 Posted Feb 13, 2013

-Promiscuity, that is, casual sexual behavior in women, is no longer viewed quite as negatively as it used to be.
+Promiscuity—that is, casual sexual behavior, usually in women—is no longer viewed quite as negatively as it used to be.
 I think the principal reason for this change in attitude is the much longer period of time women date before settling down and marrying.
 There is more time for more sexual involvements.
 I cannot remember the last time some man expressed reservations to me about a particular woman he was interested in because she had been “promiscuous.”
-Some men have an inordinate interest in their girl-friend’s previous sexual relationships, but most do not.
+Some men have an inordinate interest in their girlfriend’s previous sexual relationships, but most do not.
 Those who do are likely to feel insecure, and jealous.
 Exaggerated jealousy is not rare, unfortunately; but it has nothing to do with the woman’s previous sexual behavior.
 In fact, it has very little to do with love.
 It reflects a proprietary feeling towards the woman, a suspicion of being fooled and taken advantage of.
-It occurs only when the man has reason to feel the woman ”belongs” to him, as he might if they were married.
+It occurs only when the man has reason to feel the woman ”belongs” to him.

-For some of these women, there is an element of defiance in their speaking of these matters.
+For some of these women, there is an element of defiance when they speak of these matters.
 They will decide for themselves, they seem to be saying, how they will live, no matter what others think.

-During particular periods of self-doubt: It is not uncommon for women to engage in sex frequently, even indiscriminately, following a divorce.
-“I needed to be reassured that I was still attractive to men.”
+During particular periods of self-doubt, it appears as if it's not uncommon for women to engage in sex frequently—for example, I've had women who reported engaging in indiscriminate sex following a divorce.
+“I needed to be reassured that I was still attractive to men,” they said to me.
 I can think of two women where this self-doubt was magnified by special circumstances.